BytemarkHosting/pi-init2/README.md

 - Use another device to navigate to [iprequest.stanford.edu](http://iprequest.stanford.edu)
 - Log in using your Stanford credentials
-- Follow the on-screen instructions to add another device
+- Follow the on-screen instructions to add another device (The Pi's MAC address appears as part of the welcome screen)
-- As the wireless MAC address give the string which appear in ~/MAC.txt on the RPi

-What this repo does (WIP)
+What this repo does
 -------------
 - Enables ssh (only on ethernet)
+- Sets the Pi to connect to the rover network (10.0.0.X) over ethernet)
+- TODO: Expands the SD card file system
+- Sets the file system up as read only
 - Prepares to connect to Stanford WiFi (see above for details)
-- Instals tools needed for development
+- Gives the script to instal tools and repos needed for development
-- Removes some unnecessary packages
-- Sets the file system up as read only

 Building pi-init2